 Hidatsa and Sioux are very similar.

 Enjoy the stories!
-If you would like to recommend a Mandan legend for this page or think one of the ones on here
+If you would like to recommend a Mandan legend for this page, please let us know.

 Mythical first human and culture hero of the Mandan tribe.
 He worked together with